-- E-tax is our free online tax preparation and lodgment software. - E-tax is secure, user friendly, and you can access your individual information using the pre-filling service. - Most refunds are issued within 14 days. - For more information, visit our website at www.ato.gov.au/etax
+- E-tax is our free online tax preparation and lodgment software. - E-tax is secure, user friendly, and you can access your individual information using the pre-filling service. - Most refunds are issued within 14 days. - For more information, go to www.ato.gov.au/etax

-© COMMONWEALTH OF AUSTRALIA 2010
+© AUSTRALIAN TAXATION OFFICE FOR THE COMMONWEALTH OF AUSTRALIA, 2011